 Bill Bailey’s Cabinet of Curiosities

-The comedian and Saga Magazine columnist brings his inventive talent to imagining the stories behind some of the Maritime Museum’s more quirky exhibits, including a unicorn’s horn (narwhal tusk) coat stand.
+The comedian brought his inventive talent to imagining the stories behind some of the Maritime Museum’s more quirky exhibits, including a unicorn’s horn (narwhal tusk) coat stand.
 May 27-Sept 10

-Jeff Lynne brings the Electric Light Orchestra to the KCOM stadium as they rattle their way through their greatest hits, from Roll Over Beethoven to Telephone Line, Mr Blue Sky to Livin’ Thing.
-July 1
+Jeff Lynne and the Electric Light Orchestra appeared at the KCOM stadium and rattled their way through their greatest hits, from Roll Over Beethoven to Telephone Line, Mr Blue Sky to Livin’ Thing.

 Grayson Perry: This Frail Travelling Coincidence

-The Philip Larkin Society’s guest lecturer examines how the great poet and Hull University librarian’s work ‘bumps up against’ his own.
-July 5
+The Philip Larkin Society’s guest lecturer examined how the great poet and Hull University librarian’s work ‘bumps up against’ his own.

 Folk and Maritime Festival

-A long-established celebration in song and dance of the region’s seafaring history.
-Free performances throughout the city over four days.
+A long-established celebration in song and dance of the region’s seafaring history saw free performances throughout the city over four days.
 Hull in a musical nutshell.
-July 20-23

 The Royal Ballet: Opening the New

-Principals and soloists from The Royal Ballet perform new work, along with local dancers and artists, opening the refurbished New Theatre.
+Principals and soloists from The Royal Ballet performed new work, along with local dancers and artists, opening the refurbished New Theatre.
 Choreographed by the company’s director, son-of-Hull Kevin O’Hare.
-Sept 16

 Contains Strong Language